nikhilagastya/Loop_Kitchen_backend/README.md

 Install all the dependancies: flask Pandas Pymongo

+Add the CSV files in the working folder (As GitHub cant accomodate files larger than 100 MB)

 Start backend using flask run

 Use trigger_report api call to get report id